tschaffter/rstudio/README.md

   - [Sage-Bionetworks/rstudio]
   - [Sage-Bionetworks-Challenges/challenge-analysis]

+## Manage R and Python dependencies

+### R

+### Python

+See the content of the folder `conda` for an example of how to define a conda environment.
+The packages to add to this environment must be added to the file `requirements.txt`.
+The creating of one or more conda environments can be specified in `Dockerfile`.

 ## Setting Synapse credentials

 Set the environment variables `SYNAPSE_TOKEN` to the value of one of your